 What you don't know can hurt you.
 It's true in many realms.
-In marriage, for instance, you can think you know your spouse, you can tell yourself you know your spouse, you can tell others you know your spouse, and the fact may well remain, It's true in many realms.
-In marriage, for instance, you can think you know your spouse, you can tell others you know your spouse, and the fact may well remain, you may not know your spouse.
+In marriage, for instance, you can think you know your spouse, you can tell yourself you know your spouse, you can tell others you know your spouse, and the fact may well remain, you may not know your spouse.
 And if don't, are there implications for the quality of your marriage relationship?
 Absolutely.
 What you don't know can hurt you.